Caroline Islands

 The Caroline Islands (or the Carolines) are a widely scattered archipelago of tiny islands in the western Pacific Ocean, to the north of New Guinea.
 Politically, they are divided between the Federated States of Micronesia (FSM) in the central and eastern parts of the group, and Palau at the extreme western end.
 Historically, this area was also called Nuevas Filipinas or New Philippines, because they were part of the Spanish East Indies and were governed from Manila in the Philippines.

 The Carolines are scattered across a distance of approximately 3,540 km, from the westernmost island, Tobi, in Palau, to the easternmost island, Kosrae, a state of the FSM.

 Description

 The group consists of about 500 small coral islands, east of the Philippines, in the Pacific Ocean.
 The distance from Yap (one of the larger Caroline islands) to Manila is 1200 mi.

 Most of the islands are made up of low, flat coral atolls, but there are some that rise high above sea level.

 Islands of the Carolines

-Some of the individual islands which make up the Carolines include - Yap, Truk (Chuuk), Pohnpei, Kosrae, Palau, Satawal, Kapingamarangi, Nukuoro, Fairchuk, Namonuito, Hall Island, Nomoi Islands, Weno, Rumung, Maap, Kanifay, Ngulu, Nett, Pingelap, and Lelu.
+Some of the individual islands which make up the Carolines include - Yap, Chuuk (Truk), Pohnpei, Kosrae, Babeldaob, Satawal, Kapingamarangi, Nukuoro, Faichuk, Namonuito, Hall Island, Nomoi Islands, Weno, Rumung, Maap, Kanifay, Ngulu, Nett, Pingelap, and Lelu.